Project IGI: I’m Going In

 Huge gameplay real-estate and none of it worth a damn.

-Enemy AI is terrible.
+Enemy AI is basic.
 Sentries follow their appointed paths and nothing will make them vary short of directly spotting you.
 You can pick off one of a group of soldiers with your AK and the others will continue to walk their rounds unconcerned, stepping right over their fallen comrade’s body.
 And one of the most successful strategies in the game is to peek around a corner, shoot someone a couple of times, and then duck back again.

 System Requirements: Pentium II 300 MHz, 64 MB RAM, 500 MB HDD, Win95